Story Of British Cyclist Killed By French Hunter Takes Bizarre Twist — Sister Claims He Was Abusive Rapist

 Toghill’s mother fell on the other side, praising her daughter and claiming that Sutton had “broken her.”

-Mark Sutton had been in trouble with the law, spending six months behind bars for punching an ex girlfriend.
+Mark Sutton had been in trouble with the law, spending six months behind bars for punching an ex-girlfriend.
 He reportedly fled to Spain after being confronted on his abusive past by family members, then moved to France.